Skip to content

 They would rather be obedient than cause trouble.
 Always scared that people might get mad.

-Little did people know, behind our kind and gentle demeanor is a seething passion for whatever we do.
+But little did people know, behind our kind and gentle demeanor is a seething passion for whatever we do.
 We move at 100% for things we love.
-That or nothing at all.
+The strong authenticity (Fi) among INFPs live on.

 That said, the tremendous fear of rejection comes from the frustrating imbalance between being true to ourselves and not upsetting others.

-We hide.
 Our privacy became our haven.

-Yes, we hide our plans from people.
 INFPs have secret projects that may not have seen the light of day.

-INFPs tried so hard to keep the vivid colors in their mind alive.
+INFPs tried hard to keep the vivid colors in their mind alive.
 We protect them, shielding our inner world in a bubble, far away from people’s prying eyes.

-We walk in stealth.
 That way, no one can reject us.
 No one can say we’re not good enough.
 No one can tell us to stop.
 Because all our life, we’ve dealt with people trying to control us.

 So, when INFPs get rejected, they see it as a downright rejection of their cradled and protected authenticity (Fi-dominant).